tektoncd/community/teps/tep-trim-tekton-results.md

 ## Summary

 The Tekton task is able to emit string results that can be viewed by users and passed to other Tasks in a Pipeline.
 Some use cases of the current version can bring an extra newline to the result.
-This TEP aims to strip the EOF new line, besides, provides a convenient way for the user to trim unwanted leading and trailing characters of the result value.
+This TEP aims to strip the EOF new line and all the unwanted trailing whitespaces.

 ## Motivation